-Congleton Town Council: Objection on grounds of site not being included in the local plan for development.
-Support comments made by Somerford Parish Council
+Congleton Town Council: Objection on grounds of site not being included in the local plan for development and outside settlement boundary.
+Cumulative traffic impact with the Loachbrook development will exacerbate existing problems in the area.

-7. OTHER REPRESENTATIONS
+6. OTHER REPRESENTATIONS

 Circa 18 representation of objection from local addresses and a local residents group (SPRAG) have been received raising the following points: